Where futures are built

 Did you know?

-- The University owns a candelabra commissioned by the last Empress of China and a crucifix that belonged to the man that murdered Rasputin
+- The University owns a set of silver honouring a Queen's alumnus who was one of the most powerful administrators at the twilight of the Chinese empire; and we also own a crucifix that belonged to the man that murdered Rasputin

 - The Galileo statue by Pio Fedi in the Black and White Hall was donated by Sir William Whitla

 - The Canada Room was once used as a Zoology museum